States declare emergencies, close capitols ahead of rallies

 Responding to warnings of potentially violent demonstrations, governors across the nation are calling out National Guard troops, declaring states of emergency and closing their capitols to the public ahead of President-elect Joe Biden’s inauguration next week.

 Though details remain murky, demonstrations are expected at state capitols beginning Sunday and leading up to Biden’s succession of President Donald Trump on Wednesday.
 State officials hope to avoid the type of violence that occurred Jan.
-6, when a mob of Trump supporters stormed the U.S. Capitol, leaving a Capitol Police officer and four others dead.
+6, when a mob of Trump supporters stormed the U.S. Capitol and a Capitol Police officer and four others died.

 Governors across the country are sending thousands of National Guard troops to Washington, D.C., where the National Mall has been closed to the general public as part of an intense security effort.
 More than a dozen governors also have called out the Guard to protect their own state capitols and aid local law enforcement officers.